egargale/crawl4AI-qdrant-mcp/.qwen/QWEN.md

 ### 4. Testing

+The project includes comprehensive tests located in the `tests` directory.
 Run the test scripts to verify functionality:

 ```bash
 # Test retrieval functionality